Physical Education (PE)

 A course with a strong focus on the philosophy, ethics, principles, and techniques of

 coaching individual and team sports.
 Identifying and addressing the ethical dilemmas pervading our sport organizations today will be emphasized.
-This course provides an emphasis on the organization of interscholastic athletics in relation to the achievement of education objectives, and satisfies the university’s General Education Ethics requirement.
+This course provides an emphasis on the organization of interscholastic athletics in relation to the achievement of education objectives.
 In addition, students will be prepared for the National Federation of State High School coaching certification.
 3 lecture hours.

 PE 365 Kinesiology 4 Cr.

 A review of the structure and function of the skeletal and muscular systems with special emphasis on an analysis of human motion as related to human performance.
-Classroom 3 hours, laboratory 2 hours.
-Prerequisite: BI 215, BI 216 or permission of the instructor.
+3 lecture hours, 2 lab hours.
+Prerequisite: C or better in BI 215, BI 216 or permission of the instructor.

 PE 371 Physiology of Exercise 4 Cr.

 A review of physiological principles of muscular activity with emphasis on the integration of body systems in the performance of exercise and various athletic activities.
-Classroom 3 hours, laboratory 2 hours.
-Prerequisite: BI 215, BI 216 or permission of the instructor.
+3 lecture hours, 2 lab hours.
+Prerequisite: C or better in BI 215, BI 216 or permission of the instructor.

 PE 406 Readings in Physical Education 3 Cr.